jj928/politico/Constitution.md

 1.1.2.a The constitution and all other documents may be edited or created with a majority vote.

-1.1.2.b Any member of the ruling party may propose a pull request for the change or creation of any document.
+1.1.2.b Any member of the ruling party may propose a pull request for the change or creation of any document, except when an exception is listed under 1.1.2.b

-1.1.2.b.a Only the financial minister may create pull requests affecting the Currency Act of 2016.
+1.1.2.b.a The finanical minister must be in favour of any requests affecting the Currency Act of 2016 in order for them to be merged.

 1.1.2.c A pull request will remain unresolved until the next session of the ruling party, at least five days from the time of proposal.